|

 The Court takes judicial notice of these events in consideration

+of this issue.
 The court then distinguished Freier v.
 Freier, 969

 F. Supp.
 436, 443 (E.D.
 Mich.1996), where the court held that